-The oil reserves shown include crude oil and condensate.
+The oil volumes shown include crude oil only.
 Oil volumes are expressed in thousands of barrels (MBBL); a barrel is equivalent to 42 United States gallons.
-Gas volumes are expressed in millions of cubic feet (MMCF) at standard temperature and pressure bases.
+Produced gas is flared or consumed in field operations.
+Monetary values shown in this report are expressed in United States dollars (\$\$) or thousands of United States dollars (M\$\$).

-The estimates shown in this report are for proved developed producing reserves.
-Our study indicates that there are no proved developed non-producing or proved undeveloped reserves for these properties at this time.
-As requested, probable reserves that exist for these properties have not been included.
-No study was made to determine whether possible reserves might be established for these properties.
-This report does not include any value that could be attributed to interests in undeveloped acreage.
+The estimates shown in this report are for proved developed producing and proved undeveloped reserves.
+Our study indicates that there are no proved developed non-producing reserves for these properties at this time.
+As requested, probable and possible reserves that exist for these properties have not been included.
+A portion of the undeveloped reserves estimates for Ebouri Field are for existing wells that will be returned to production.
+The substantial investment remaining for facilities, however, prohibits us from categorizing these reserves as proved developed.
+This report does not include any value that could be attributed to interests in undeveloped acreage beyond those tracts for which undeveloped reserves have been estimated.
 Reserves categorization conveys the relative degree of certainty; reserves subcategorization is based on development and production status.
 The estimates of reserves and future revenue included herein have not been adjusted for risk.